maw/fmt.js/README.md

 Or so I hope.

-fmt is a simple function that takes a format string, an object containing key/value pairs, and does some interpolation.
+`fmt` is a simple function that takes a format string and an object containing key/value pairs and does some interpolation.

 A few examples: